'No panic' over lack of GB medals

 First GB medal at Winter Olympics

-1994 - Day 9: Torvill and Dean, figure skating bronze (Total medals at Games: 2)
+1994 - Day 9: Torvill and Dean, figure skating bronze (Total GB medals at Games: 2)

 1998 - Day 14: Four-man bobsleigh bronze (Total medals: 1)